Caspar Weinberger: Secretary of Defense

 Weinberger was vying for Reagan to appoint him as Secretary of State but was given the position of Secretary of Defense instead.

 Weinberger took the lead in implementing a rollback strategy against Soviet communism.
 In 1984, journalist Nicholas Lemann interviewed Weinberger and summarized the strategy of the Reagan administration to roll back the Soviet Union:

 Lemann notes that when he wrote that in 1984, he thought the Reaganites were living in a fantasy world.
 But in 2016, he says, that passage represents "a fairly uncontroversial description of what Reagan actually did".

 Although not widely experienced in defense matters, Weinberger had a reputation in Washington as an able administrator; his powers as a cost cutter earned him the sobriquet "Cap the Knife".
-He shared President Reagan's conviction that the Soviet Union posed a serious threat to the United States, and that the defense establishment needed to be modernized and strengthened.
+He shared Ronald Reagan's conviction that the Soviet Union posed a serious threat to the United States, and that the defense establishment needed to be modernized and strengthened.
 Belying his nickname, at the Pentagon Weinberger became a vigorous advocate of Reagan's plan to increase the Department of Defense budget.
 Readiness, sustainability, and modernization became the watchwords of the defense program.
 In his early years at the Pentagon, Cap Weinberger was known as "Cap the Ladle" for advocating large increases in defense spending.

 As Secretary of Defense, Weinberger oversaw a massive rebuilding of US military strength.
 Major defense programs he championed included the B-1B bomber and the "600-ship Navy".
 His efforts created economic and military-industrial pressures that were associated with the beginning of Perestroika and the beginning of the end of both the Cold War and the Soviet Union.
 However, this thesis was contested by a study on the causes of the collapse of the Soviet Union by two prominent economists from the World Bank – William Easterly, and Stanley Fischer from MIT: "... the study concludes that the increased Soviet defense spending provoked by Mr. Reagan's policies was not the straw that broke the back of the Evil Empire.
 The Soviet war in Afghanistan and the Soviet response to Mr. Reagan's Star Wars program caused only a relatively small rise in [USSR] defense costs.
 The massive US defense effort throughout the period from 1960 to 1987 contributed only marginally to Soviet economic decline."